Floquetifying stabiliser codes with distance-preserving rewrites: Floquetification of stabiliser codes

 The number of logicals the circuit encodes remains the same.
 We will argue this by considering the three steps of the Floquetification procedure individually: writing out the measurement schedule, rewriting the measurements and extracting the new code.

-The first step expressed the original code as a ZX diagram which does not affect the number of logicals.
+The first step expressed the original code as a ZX diagram, which does not affect the number of logicals.
 The second step only performs ZX rewrites on the measurement circuit.
 This means that the circuit at the end of step two is equivalent to the original circuit.
-But then, after any number of iterations of the measurement schedule, the stabilisers, co-stabilisers and logicals of the ZX diagram must be the same and thus the two circuits encode the same amount of information.
+But then, after any number of iterations of the measurement schedule, the stabilisers, co-stabilisers and logicals of the ZX diagram must be the same, and thus the two circuits encode the same amount of information.

 Finally, we argue that the last step of removing the single-qubit preparation does not change the number of logicals either.
-We observe: \begin{proposition} These two circuits have the same logical qubits:
+We observe: \begin{proposition} These two circuits have the same number of logical qubits:

 \begin{proof} Both diagrams have the same stabilisers:

 Additionally, both diagrams have the same number of logicals with representatives that highlight the same output edges.